-Clinical Outcome 1: Thirty (18) percent (72) of consumers were linked to services.
-At least 39 percent of PSs (153) presenting for intake were open to DBH cost centers at time of intake.
-Forty-three (26) percent were open to community based FSP providers and 13% were open to various DBH programs, 4% to medication only services.
-Data was not recorded for 34 consumers.
+Clinical Outcome 1: Thirty (30) percent (130) of individuals were linked to services.
+At least 24 percent of persons served (100) presenting for intake were open to DBH cost centers at time of intake.
+Forty-three (43) percent were open to community based FSP providers and 57% were open to various DBH programs, 12% to medication only services.
+Data was not recorded for 42 individuals.

-Clinical Outcome 2: Those consumers successfully linked and active at discharge (187) exhibit the following characteristics: they are linked to an identifiably appropriate mental health service; they are able to take an active role in their services, hospitalizations are minimized and returns to the ED are minimal; homeless consumers have been able to take advantage of housing opportunities.
+Clinical Outcome 2: Those individuals successfully linked and active at discharge (94) exhibit the following characteristics: they are linked to an identifiably appropriate mental health service; they are able to take an active role in their services, hospitalizations are minimized and returns to the ED are minimal; homeless individuals have been able to take advantage of housing opportunities.

-Clinical Outcome 3: Consumers linked but not active at discharge (72) exhibit the following clinical outcomes; they are linked to an appropriate individual mental health service; they are familiarized with the range of options available to them; when stabilized homeless consumers can take advantage of housing opportunities and they are offered further supportive services should linkages fail.
+Clinical Outcome 3: Individuals linked but not active at discharge (23) exhibit the following clinical outcomes; they are linked to an appropriate individual mental health service; they are familiarized with the range of options available to them; when stabilized homeless individuals can take advantage of housing opportunities and they are offered further supportive services should linkages fail.

-Clinical Outcome 4: Consumers who declined further services (77) exhibit the following characteristics: they do not consider themselves to be mentally ill or in need of services; they exhibit a high level of denial and poor insight, and many have co-occurring substance use disorders they are unwilling to address.
+Clinical Outcome 4: Individuals who declined further services (191) exhibit the following characteristics: they do not consider themselves to be mentally ill or in need of services; they exhibit a high level of denial and poor insight, and many have co-occurring substance use disorders they are unwilling to address.
 They tend to recidivate to area ED/5150 facilities when experiencing a transient crisis.

-Clinical Outcome 5: Consumers who cannot be contacted (34) represent 8% of all consumers with discharge data; and exhibit the following characteristics: high levels of denial and poor insight, mostly homeless, are in a constant state of transition and avoid services, except when in a transient crisis; these consumers are more likely to recidivate to are ED/5150 facilities.
+Clinical Outcome 5: Individuals who cannot be contacted (41) represent 10% of all individuals with discharge data; and exhibit the following characteristics: high levels of denial and poor insight, mostly homeless, are in a constant state of transition and avoid services, except when in a transient crisis; these individuals are more likely to recidivate to are ED/5150 facilities.

-Clinical Outcome 6: Those consumers who were identified as primary substance abusers in need of linkage to residential and/or outpatient substance use services (4) represent seven (1%) percent of consumers served at SOS, though co-occurring mental health disorders are highly prevalent across the board for SOS consumers (about 86%).
-During FY 2022-2023, a total of 106 persons with substance abuse disorders were linked directly to substance abuse services, primarily residential.
-In many cases consumers were also linked to Full Service Partnerships and provided care coordination services to effectively bridge the two service systems.
+Clinical Outcome 6: Those individuals who were identified as primary substance abusers in need of linkage to residential and/or outpatient substance use services (27) represent seven (7%) percent of individuals served at SOS, though co-occurring mental health disorders are highly prevalent across the board for SOS individuals (about 83%).
+During FY 2021-2022, a total of 76 persons with substance abuse disorders were linked directly to substance abuse services, primarily residential.
+In many cases individuals were also linked to Full-Service Partnerships and provided care coordination services to effectively bridge the two service systems.

 SOS PROGRAM GOAL 7: Contractor will develop a satisfaction survey, approved by DBH that complies with mandated state performance outcome and quality improvement reports.
-At a minimum, eight percent of PS will report satisfaction with program services.
+At a minimum, eight percent of individuals will report satisfaction with program services.

-SOS Outcome 7: Fiscal year FY2022-2023-year surveys were obtained.
-This year produced 213 surveys or almost 56% response rate.
-Satisfaction with SOS was very high, and comments suggest that PS experienced the program staff as hospitable, compassionate, and sensitive to their needs.
-Ninety-seven (98) percent of surveys are highly positive about the services that were provided.
+SOS Outcome 7: There is no data for this program goal.
+Fiscal year FY2018-2019 was the last year that surveys were obtained.
+That year produced 460 surveys or almost 80% response rate.
+Satisfaction with SOS was very high, and comments suggest that individuals experienced the program staff as hospitable, compassionate and sensitive to their needs.
+Ninety-seven (97) percent of surveys are highly positive about the services that were provided.
+COVID restrictions and other factors, including staffing shortage contributed to this failure.
+Fiscal year 2021-2022 31 surveys were obtained.
+Ninety-eight (98) percent of surveys are highly positive about the services provided.
+Satisfaction with SOS was very high, and persons served continue to regard SOS staff as compassionate.